rahmanshah/data-engineering/README.md

 ### dbt

-### Microsoft Fabric ( synampse data engineering, Azure data factory, data science, PowerBI, Real-time Intellifence )
+### Microsoft Fabric ( synapse data engineering, Azure data factory, data science, PowerBI, Real-time Intellifence )

 #### more section will be added gradually and content will be updated as well